scenerystack/community/docs/reference/api/kite/Vertex.md

 # Vertex

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/kite/blob/main/js/ops/Vertex.ts](https://github.com/phetsims/kite/blob/main/js/ops/Vertex.ts) for the most up-to-date information.

 ## Overview

 Represents a point in space that connects to edges.
 It stores the edges that are connected (directionally as